d5/tengo/README.md

 Please see [tengobench](https://github.com/d5/tengobench) for more details.

+## Tengo as an Embedded Script

+...

-## Tengo Standalone Compiler and VM
+## Tengo as a Standalone Language

 Although Tengo is designed as an embedded script language for Go, it can be compiled and executed as native binary without any Go code using `tengo` tool.